 Illinois | 40% | 15% | 49% |

-8 Signs You Will Be Approved for Social Security Benefits
+8 Signs That You Will Be Approved for Disability Benefits

 Every SSDI application is unique, so it’s hard to say definitively whether or not a claim will be approved.
-However, here are a few signs that your application has a good chance of being approved.
+However, here are a few signs that your disability benefits will be approved.

 1. You’ve paid enough Social Security taxes through work credits.